ThisaruGuruge/ThisaruGuruge.github.io/_posts/2023-10-03-graphql-federation-with-ballerina-part-II.md

 image-title: "GraphQL and Ballerina"
 tags: ["Tech", "Ballerina", "GraphQL"]
 keywords: "Ballerina, GraphQL, GraphQL Federation, Apollo, Apollo Studio, Ballerina Swan Lake, Ballerina GraphQL, Ballerina GraphQL Federation, Ballerina GraphQL Subgraph, Ballerina GraphQL Entity, Ballerina GraphQL ReferenceResolver, Ballerina GraphQL Federation Authentication, Ballerina GraphQL Federation Authorization"
+description: "This is the part two of the article series on GraphQL federation with Ballerina and Apollo.
+In this article we discuss how to implement Entity types and ReferenceResolvers in Ballerina."
 ---

 > This article was written using Ballerina Swan Lake Update 8 (2201.8.0)